According the inventor and maker of the TCVJ coupling, a minimum angle of two degrees

 The torque load and the axial load split among all yokes.

-Click on the above gif animations to dowload the controllable windows exe animation (9MB).
+Click on the above gif animation to dowload the controllable windows exe animation (9MB).

 The inertia "torsional" vibrations reduce.